๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Barcelona Trip’s Transportation Costs

 Riding the metro is significantly cheaper than calling an Uber or taxi.
-For example, a metro ride to the Barcelona Airport costs $5 while an Uber ride costs ~$30.
+For example, a metro ride to Barcelona’s airport costs $5, while an Uber ride costs around $30.

 ๐Ÿฐ Entertainment Cost in Barcelona: $85

-My average cost for attractions and tours in Barcelona was $21 per day.
+My average cost of entertainment in Barcelona was $21 per day.

 ActivityCost